ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 .. tip::

     If you are working with 3D z-stack data, it can be useful to visualize results in "max-projection".
-You can select this on the left-side of the scrollbars below the image.
+You can select this on the right-side of the scrollbars below the image.

 If you are not happy with the results go back to step 3. and try changing the